bryanlammon/supra/readme.md

 ### Supra Markup

-Supra looks through Pandoc markdown documents for two things: citations in Pandoc format and footnote ids.
+Supra looks through Pandoc markdown documents for two things: citations in Pandoc format and footnote IDs.

 #### Citations

-Citations must be (1) inside inline footnotes and (2) in the form of an id that begins with `@` and is surrounded by brackets.
+Citations must be (1) inside inline footnotes and (2) in the form of an ID that begins with `@` and is surrounded by brackets.
-The id is from your CSL JSON library.
+The ID is from your CSL JSON library.

-Note, a document written with reference footnotes can be converted to inline footnotes using the [`inliner`](https://github.com/ltrgoddard/inliner) python script.
+Note, a document written with reference-style footnotes can be converted to inline footnotes using the [`inliner`](https://github.com/ltrgoddard/inliner) python script.

 ```Markdown
 # A simple example